 It’s clear there is still a significant disconnection between consumers, their personal data, and how the companies that collect it should use it.

 The issue of privacy is a serious one.
 If you want to know more about GDPR, in general, don’t miss out on our “all-inclusive guide” on this topic.

 Why is GDPR important?

 GDPR helps to protect people’s privacy.
 Many people are concerned about their privacy and losing important information.
-A research carried out on 7,500 consumers in France, Germany, Italy, the UK and the U.S by RSA Data Privacy & Security Report revealed that 80% of consumers said lost banking and financial data is a top concern while lost security information such as passwords and identity information like passports or driving license was cited as a concern for 75% of the respondents.
+A research carried out on 7,500 consumers in France, Germany, Italy, the UK and the US by RSA Data Privacy & Security Report revealed that 80% of consumers said that unprotected banking and financial data is their top concern, while lost security information such as passwords and identity information like passports or driving license was said to be a concern for 75% of the respondents.